doctorandrewbrown/bridgendphysics/README.md

 This project is considered worthwhile because an unmet demand for local private tutoring in physics and maths has been identified by the site-owner.
 Demand for such a service has been established by interviewing potential clients and researching competition in the targeted market.
 Site users are envisaged to be those seeking local in-person tuition in a given geographical location.
 This website will allow site users to find and contact a suitable local tutor (i.e. the site-owner) in order to arrange the tuition they need.
 The site is intended to provide value to both users and the site owner.
 Value is provided to users by assisting them to meet their tutoring needs, and to the site owner in terms of the business opportunity created by connecting with clients.

-To realize the above strategy, a custom personal website was chosen instead of relying solely on social media for instance, as a website gives more flexibility and scope for branding the new service.
+To realize the above strategy, a custom personal website was chosen (instead of relying solely on social media for instance) as a website gives more flexibility and scope for branding the new service.
 A website can also be optimized for local SEO and building authority in the business niche by providing relevant content via a blog and articles.
 The website must be responsive to cater for the range of user devices that will be available to the intended users, especially mobile.

 ### Scope